stevehemingway/newblog/content/posts/letter_about_whipping.md

 +++
 date = "2017-04-06T09:42:12+01:00"
-title = "Toeing the Party Line" menu = "main"
+title = "Toeing the Party Line" menu = "Party Line"
 Categories = ["politics","local plan"]
 Tags = ["Politics","Knebworth"]
 Description = "Letter from NHDC Concservatives Group Whip, Cllr.
 Julian Cunningham"

 +++

 The following letter appeared in the various North Herts editions of today's Comet newspaper.
 You can access the 'e-edition' (with some difficulty) via [this link](http://www.thecomet.net/home/e-edition).

 >Dear Sir,